lokanta/lokanta.github.io/_posts/2020-09-11-fairy-castles.md

 The first hesitated, and said, “Ahh …?”

 “You know, right there,” said the other.
 “With the walls of marshmallow, floating fourteen feet in the sky!
-Oh, and rainbow colored unicorns guarding the sapphire stairway are such a lovely touch!”
+Oh, and the rainbow colored unicorns guarding the sapphire stairway are such a lovely touch!”

 “Ahh, hah,” said the first, catching on with the joke, “And the goblins by the path there!”

-The other stopped and turned to him.
+The other stopped and turned to them, a serious expression on their face.
 “There’s no goblins, what are you talking about?
 Are you taking the micky?”

 “No, I just … sorry I guess.”